 We started out our time at the Oller del Mas winery with a nice glass of white wine and Clara began to tell us about the family that runs the winery.
 The same family has owned the castle since the 10th century, but it is not the original building.
 Next she showed us some of the vineyards and took us to see some of the machines that they use to make the wine, which are all organic.

 Now it was time to go inside the castle for our tapas lunch and wine tasting.
 Besides a few workers, we had the castle to ourselves.
 We had another glass of the white and then also tried two other light to medium bodied reds.
 I enjoyed all of them but I ended up buying the white because it was so affordable – only 9 euros!
 They also had a rose that was the same price, which I was also tempted to buy for Katherine but unfortunately there was limited space in my bag.

 At the end of the wine tasting we had a little fun having wine from a porron.
 Clara demonstrated and then a few of us tried it.
 We did make a bit of a mess on the floor, but they provided us with a bib so our clothes were fine.
-(I do really enjoy Spanish wine, I spent a full day in the Rioja region – more on that in a later post).
+(I do really enjoy Spanish wine, I spent a full day in the Rioja region).